 Students admitted into degree programs are assigned a departmental advisor to assist them in their studies.
 These advisors are familiar with the requirements of the programs of study and seek to advise students to allow the fulfillment of these requirements within the standard amount of time allotted for specific programs.
-Student registration requires faculty advisement and clearance.
+Student registration requires faculty advisement and clearance, except for in Alliance Theological Seminary and cohort based programs.